dustin10/kaftui/README.md

 # kaftui

-A simple TUI application which can be used to view records published to a [Kafka](https://kafka.apache.org/) topic.
+A TUI application which can be used to view records published to a [Kafka](https://kafka.apache.org/) topic.

 ## Quick Start